-With the actual measurement of the CS position and outputs corresponding to the modes of operation of the system, three residuals are obtained as shown in figure 3.
+With the actual measurement of the position of the FCS and outputs corresponding with the modes of operation of the system, we can establish three residues as shown in figure 3.

 Fig. 3.
 Bank of residues for the detection of failure